Analytic solutions for the Bianchi I universe coupled to several barotropic perfect fluids: Gauge fixing and general description of the dynamics

 On the other hand, if some of the $\rho_{0s}$ are negative, the analysis is more involved since, in general, for $a>0$, the potential $V(a)$ will not be a monotonic function and it might have one (or several) roots.
 Such roots will bound allowed regions of $a$, and there might even exist more than one allowed region, defining different cosmological evolutions.
 In particular, below we present a detailed analysis for the case of two species with negative density, which, for certain ranges of the densities, describe two different cosmological evolutions.
-However, for this discussion, let us consider a simpler, though quite general, case: a model with negative cosmological constant $\Lambda<0$, for which $\omega_\Lambda=-1$ and $\rho_{0\Lambda}=\Lambda/\kappa<0$, while the remaining species, if any, have $\rho_{0s}>0$ and $\omega_s\in(-1,1)$.